 Append your social media links so you can tell how many subscribers are coming from Twitter and Facebook posts.
 You should also keep track of customers that are coming from other sources on social media like a profile bio link, auto-reply tweet, etc.

 Twitter profile bio:

 To add tracking, just append a snippet of code to the end of your calendar URLs, listing the source, medium, and campaign you want to track.

 Each would need to be defined as indicated below:

 Using all of the above, the full string to be appended to the URL should look like this:

 An appended URL should look like this:

-Adding the snippets of code after the question mark doesn't affect anything on the page -- it just lets our system know that someone arrived through a certain source or overall marketing channel as part of a certain campaign.
+Adding the snippets of code after the question mark doesn't affect anything on the page—anything after the question mark just lets our system know that someone arrived through a certain source or overall marketing channel as part of a certain campaign.

-Using these tracking tools will allow you to measure your performance in a real and tangible way, ensuring that you are getting the most out of your Rokt Calendar account.
+Using these tracking tools allows you to measure your performance in a real and tangible way, ensuring that you are getting the most out of your Rokt Calendar account.